PHOTOGRAPHY

 CALISTHENICS

 Through my journey, I strongly believe that working out helps me develop the mental fortitude more than it does to my physical strength.
-It enormously callused my mind to be self-disciplined and push my boundaries day in and day out, despite the hardships.
+It enormously callused my mind to be self-disciplined and push my boundaries every day despite the hardships.
+I follow a workout routine of Push, Pull, Leg, Mobility and Endurance cyclically for 6 days, followed by a rest day on a week.

 Here is my workout tracker graph, depicting the percentage of days I adhered to my above routine for the past 4 year